Friday, December 19, 2025

 Monday, December 1, 2025

 My first Hotspot is landing tomorrow.
+UPDATE:

 MMDVM hardware and software is at the core of most digital mode hotspots on the market.
 The success of the MMDVM Project comes from countless hours of work by different people and projects going back to the earliest days on D-STAR.

 MMDVM now supports D-STAR, DMR, YSF, P25, NXDN, POCSAG, and even analog.
-This project has become a truly wonderous open source project.
+This project has become a truly wonderous open-source project.

 Amazon Link.